afk-jisan/afk-jisan/README.md

 - 🎓 Student passionate about coding and building impactful products.
 - 🛠️ Product builder & problem solver who loves to learn by doing.
-- 🤖 Open source enthusiast—ready for any code battle!
+- 🤖 Open source enthusiast & ready for any code battle!
 - 🌱 Constantly exploring new technologies and frameworks.

 ---